dart-lang/site-www/src/content/resources/coming-from/js-to-dart.md

 you must initialize the variable before other code can read its value.
 Once initialized, you can't change these variables' references.

-When Dart uses `const`, it refers to special values that it creates when compiling.
+When Dart uses `final`, it refers to special values that it creates when compiling.
 Dart uses limited expressions to create these immutable values.
 These expressions _cannot_ have side effects.